pbyrne84/pbyrne84.github.io/HowTheOrganisationOfThingsInScopeAffectsOurAbilityToDeliver.md

 Context is held in the field names.
 We just need to remember the contexts related to the test such as DB, AWSS3 etc. and logic we want is easily findable.
-We only have to remember 5 things, this can absorb into muscle memory very fast, and we do not have to concern ourselvs with actions unrelated to the context we want to operate in.
-Also new contexts get added quite slowly, for example maybe SQS over time.
+We only have to remember 5 things, this can absorb into muscle memory very fast, and we do not have to concern ourselves with actions unrelated to the context we want to operate in.
+Also, new contexts get added quite slowly, for example, we may add SQS over time.

 We only don't care about method name uniqueness (resetServer2 can now be resetServer) as we do not worry about conflicts.
 Makes naming easier.

-Model we now have to maybe remember.
+The model that we now have to maybe remember.

 ![cleaner-base-spec.png](images/codeorganisation/cleaner-base-spec.png)